Registration and Login

 On this page:

 Wright State University uses the ALEKS Placement Assessment to determine readiness for math and statistics courses and to provide opportunities to place at your highest level for success.
-The ALEKS Placement Assessment covers Basic Math through Pre-calculus and averages 90 minutes to complete.
-Students can take longer if needed.
+The ALEKS Placement Test covers Basic Math through Pre-calculus and averages 90 minutes to complete.
+You may take longer as needed.

 Lake Campus Students: To register for a placement test at Wright State University–Lake Campus in Celina, Ohio, please call (419) 586-0300.